image

 Consequently, the sensitivity of serological tests for Lyme Boreliosis can vary significantly:

-Polymerase Chain Reaction (PCR) testing may be relevant not only for skin biopsies collected in the early stages of infection, but also for cerebrospinal fluid punctures in the event of neuroboreliosis and synovial fluid punctures in the case of joint inflammation (14).
+may be relevant not only for skin biopsies collected in the early stages of infection, but also for cerebrospinal fluid punctures in the event of neuroboreliosis and synovial fluid punctures in the case of joint inflammation 14.
 A negative result, however, does not rule out the diagnosis of borreliosis.

 The sensitivity of the PCR test for Borrelia depends on the stage of the disease and anatomical location.

-There is a chance that the first symptoms of the disease will not manifest until weeks, months, or even years after infection (23,24), and laboratory tests may be of no use.
-In this case, a differential diagnosis based on clinical clues is the sole solution, and treatment can only be assessed clinically.
-In these circumstances, a thorough understanding of the chronic phase manifestations of the disease is required.
+There is a chance that the first symptoms of the disease will not manifest until weeks, months, or even years after infection 21, 22, and laboratory tests may be of no use.
+In this case, we need a test that provides maximum certainty in diagnosing the disease.

 1. Dressler, Frank, et al. "Western blotting in the serodiagnosis of Lyme disease."
 Journal of Infectious Diseases 167.2 (1993): 392-400.